πΈ General Info

 Calcium: every other feeding

-Multivitamin: 1–2x weekly
+Multivitamin: 1β2x weekly

-Avoid mealworms and high-chitin insects.
+Tip: Avoid mealworms and high-chitin insects. only as occasional treats

-5. Behavior & Handling
+Behavior & Handling

 Wash hands before and after